 To expose as much surface to absorb the smoke flavor, you will shape the meatloaf into a loaf but it won't be pressed into a loaf pan.
 Make the loaf as thick as possible through the middle so the center will stay moist and juicy.

 - For the Meatloaf:

 - 1/2 pound ground pork

 - 1/2 medium onion (finely chopped)

 - For the Sauce:

-- Once the meatloaf has cooked through, remove it from the grill and tent it with aluminum foil.
-Allow it to rest for 5 to 10 minutes before carving and serving.
+Once the meatloaf has cooked through, remove it from the grill and tent it with aluminum foil.
+Allow it to rest for 5 to 10 minutes.